Jeelanimohammad/Retail-Sales-Dashboard/README.md

 ## 🎯 Outcome

-Designed an interactive Power BI dashboard to analyze retail sales performance using KPIs, charts, maps, and slicers, enabling faster business insights and decision-making.
+Designed an interactive Power BI dashboard to analyze retail sales performance using KPIs, charts, maps, and interactive filters, enabling faster business insights and decision-making.